-How Can We All Get On the Same Page?
+How Can We All Get on the Same Page?

 For a business negotiation to progress smoothly, everyone must be on the same page.
-Otherwise, the deal is most likely doomed to fail before it begins.
+Otherwise, the deal is doomed to fail before it begins.
 A good M&A advisor will ensure everybody is clear about each other’s expectations and goals.

 It is important to keep an open mind throughout the process and be willing to listen without jumping to any conclusions.
-A M&A advisor knows how to present ideas and offers in a way that will appeal to both parties and keep everybody talking amicably so the transaction can continue.
+An M&A advisor knows how to present ideas and offers in a way that will appeal to both parties and keep everybody talking amicably so the transaction can continue.